BroadbandForum/obudpst/README.md

 an end time for the period covered by the file.
 The counters show the cumulative values as of the end time of the file.

-An example file is included with the software `server_performance_stats.json` as well as an abbreviated text version containing details about the various fields and metrics.
+An example file is included with the software in the "json_examples" subdirectory as well as an abbreviated text version containing details about the various fields and metrics.